LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Option/README.md

 ### Last: Shows the price of the most recent trade that went through.
 ### Chg (Change): Shows the change is how much the Last price has changed since the previous close.
 ### Bid: Shows when you're buying an option, you usually pay the ask price.
+The price at which buyers are trying to buy the option.
-### Ask: Shows hen you're selling, or writing, an option, you usually receive bid amount.
+### Ask: Shows when you're selling, or writing, an option, you usually receive bid amount.
+The price at which sellers are trying to sell the option.
 ### Volume (Actual Trades): Shows you how many contracts have traded during the market day's traded session.
 ### Open Interest (Open Contracts): Shows the total number of outstanding option contracts that are still open.
 ### Strike Prices: Shows the price at which a call or put buyer can purchase the security if the option is exercised.